juanibrex/testab/README.md

 #Testing

-Testing from windows and linux platforms
+Testing from windows and linux platforms.